AdamMashaka/SIM_Alert/readme.md

     - Use a consistent directory structure to facilitate easy loading and management of the data.

-#  Do not to give it a star
+#  Do not forget to give it a star